-When notified of a biting incident, health inspectors investigate to determine whether or not the animal was contagious with rabies when the bite occurred.
+When notified of a bite or scratch incident, health inspectors investigate to determine whether or not the animal was contagious with rabies when the bite or scratch occurred.

-When the biting animal is known
+When the animal is known

-- In cases where the animal is known, the inspector will contact the animal's owner and place the animal under observation and quarantine for at least 10 days. - O The quarantine requires the animal to be confined, usually at the owner's home, to limit its contact with people or animals while being observed. - O This quarantine occurs regardless of the rabies vaccination status of the animal, as the vaccine is not 100% reliable. - O The Health Unit does not order domestic animals euthanized or "put down" for testing if they are healthy and can be held in quarantine.
+- In cases where the animal is known, the inspector will contact the animal's owner and place the animal under observation and confinement for at least 10 days. - The confinement usually takes place at the owner's home, to limit its contact with people or animals while being observed. - O This confinement occurs regardless of the rabies vaccination status of the animal, as the vaccine is not 100% reliable. - O The Health Unit does not order domestic animals euthanized or "put down" for testing if they are healthy and can be confined for observation.

 - If the rabies virus was in the animal's saliva at the time of the bite, it means the virus has already reached the animal's brain.
 Within three or four days the animal will begin to develop brain damage, and start to act strange or ill.
-The brain damage would lead to the death of the animal within the 10 day period. - If the animal is alive, healthy and has not developed any rabies symptoms in the 10 day period then it did not have rabies in its saliva when the bite occurred, so rabies was not passed along to the person that was bit. - At the end of the 10 day period, the inspector must visually see the animal to verify that it is healthy and alive, and if so the animal can be released.
+The brain damage would lead to the death of the animal within the 10 day period. - If the animal is alive, healthy and has not developed any rabies symptoms in the 10 day period then it did not have rabies in its saliva when the bite occurred, so rabies was not passed along to the person that was bitten or scratched. - At the end of the 10 day period, the inspector must visually see the animal to verify that it is healthy and alive, and if so the animal can be released.

-When the biting animal is wild, stray or unknown
+When the animal is wild, stray or unknown

-- If the animal cannot be identified, located and assessed (such as a stray or a wild animal), the Health Unit will always recommend that the victim receive the rabies vaccine, just to be on the safe side. - If it is a wild animal that has been captured, it may be euthanized and specimens sent for rabies testing. - If you have been bitten or scratched by a bat, or if a bat landed on you, safely capture the bat, if possible.
-Contact the Health Unit to arrange to have the bat tested for rabies. - If a bat was discovered in your home and there is a possibility that someone was bitten without knowing it, contact the Health Unit.
+- If the animal cannot be identified, located and assessed (such as a stray or a wild animal), the Health Unit will always recommend that the victim speak to their healthcare provider about receiving the post exposure vaccination, just to be on the safe side. - If it is a wild animal that has been captured, it may be euthanized and the specimen sent for rabies testing. - If you have been bitten or scratched by a bat, or if a bat landed on you, safely capture the bat, if possible.
+Contact the Health Unit to arrange to have the bat tested for rabies. - If a bat was discovered in your home and there is a possibility that someone was bitten or scratched without knowing it, contact the Health Unit.
 The details about your situation will be reviewed by a health inspector, and they will provide you with a recommendation for what actions, if any, to take.

-My dog, Buster, bit someone and is now under quarantine.
+My dog, Buster, bit someone and is now under confinement.
 What should I look for?

 Watch Buster to see if he displays a loss of appetite and a change in his behaviour - if he becomes aggressive or quiet.
 Changes of behaviour can include biting you or your family, or inanimate objects without reason.
 Buster might also display excessive salivation, changes to his bark, fear of water, and hind quarter paralysis with eventual death; all may be symptoms of a rabid animal.
-If Buster displays any of these symptoms while under quarantine, contact your veterinarian and notify the Haldimand-Norfolk Health Unit immediately.
+If Buster displays any of these symptoms while under confinement, contact your veterinarian and notify the Haldimand-Norfolk Health Unit immediately.